MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

  For example, you may wish to disable certain features when debugging a modified server.

-Or perhaps the server code's current size limits the addition of a new feature.
+Or perhaps the server code's current size limits adding a new feature.
 You can limit the server's footprint by removing support for unneeded features.